Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 A multi-segment name can also be global, i.e., start with a package name.

-If the search for relative names fails to resolve the first segment of the link, the resolver should fall back to the global search.
+If the search for relative names fails to resolve the link as a relative one, the resolver should fall back to the global search.

 If we have some name `A.B.C.D.foo`, then we have to find the longest existing package,